children at the beach

 3. If you are traveling with children, plan out stops.

 If you have kids with you on your weekend trip, remember that they will need to take more breaks than an average adult, so be prepared for this.
 To avoid any messes or emotional outbursts, go ahead and plan your stops in advance.
-By scheduling out bathroom and food breaks, you can stay on schedule and everyone in the vehicle will know what to expect, which will make the trip a lot smoother.
+By scheduling out bathroom and food breaks, you can stay on schedule, and everyone in the vehicle will know what to expect, making the trip a lot smoother.

 RV Awnings specializes in making replacement awning fabric of the highest standard and offers a variety of options.
 If you have any further questions or would like to order a replacement awning fabric, call us today.